DataDog/integrations-core/openmetrics/README.md

 ### Errors parsing the OpenMetrics payload with Agent 7.46 and above

-Starting with version 3.0.0 of this integration, that is shipped by default with Agent 7.46 and above, the integration sends by default the `Accept` header set to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1` instead of `text/plain` as it used to do.
-The integration will then dynamically define which scraper to use based on the `Content-type` it receives from the server.
+Starting with version 3.0.0 of this integration, which is shipped by default with Agent 7.46 and above, the integration sends by default the `Accept` header set to `application/openmetrics-text;version=1.0.0,application/openmetrics-text;version=0.0.1;q=0.75,text/plain;version=0.0.4;q=0.5,*/*;q=0.1`.
+Previous versions set the `Accept` header to `text/plain`.
+The integration then dynamically determines which scraper to use based on the `Content-type` it receives from the server.

-If you start seeing errors scraping the OpenMetrics endpoint with this new version because the scraper is now stricter, you can manually set the `Accept` header the integration sends to `text/plain` using the `headers` option in the [configuration file][14], for instance:
+If you see errors scraping the OpenMetrics endpoint with this new version because the scraper is stricter than before, manually set the `Accept` header that the integration sends to `text/plain` using the `headers` option in the [configuration file][14].
+For instance:

 ```yaml
 ## All options defined here are available to all instances.